-In Vedic The study of the influence of celestial bodies on earth and humans Jwalamukhi Yoga is a destructive, unlucky and inauspicious Yoga or Dosha for an important event to start.
-If a person starts his/her work during this Ashubh Yoga (an inauspicious combination), the belief is that the work does not complete or one has to face many obstacles to complete the work.
+Jwalamukhi Yoga is one of the most destructive, unlucky and inauspicious Yoga or Dosha Muhurat for an important event to start.
+If a person starts work during this Ashubh Muhurat, it does not complete or one has to face many obstacles to complete the work.

 One should not start any auspicious work or journey, digging a well or laying foundation of a house, construction of a new building during this period.

-If a child takes birth during Jwalamukhi yoga, it is not good for his/her health as per Vedic astrology.
+If a child takes birth during Jwalamukhi yoga, it is not good for his/her health as per Vedic The study of the influence of celestial bodies on earth and humans.
 But other auspicious combinations present in the Synonym of birth chart, prepared with date, time and place of birth of an individual of the child will nullify the bad effects of this Yoga.

 One should avoid the period during Jwalamukhi Yoga, as this is an Ashubh Yoga Muhurat or Dosha period for engagement or marriage also.